blackbuild/anno-docimal/README.md

 1. `anno-docimal-annotation` contains the `@AnnoDoc` annotation.
 Since we use retention `RUNTIME`, it must be present at runtime.
 2. `anno-docimal-ast` contains a groovy AST transformation that converts existing javadoc comments into `@AnnoDoc` annotations.
 It also contains helper code to simplify conversion and creation of JavaDoc annotations.
 This is necessary if the actual generator creates additional methods or inner classes.
 It only needs to be present at compile time, usually as a dependency of the generating library.
 3. `anno-docimal-global-ast` only consist of a global AST transformation descriptor pointing to `InlineJavadocsTransformation` and anno-docimal-ast as transitive dependency.
 It is meant to be included in the build process (compile-only).
+4. `anno-docimal-apt` contains an annotation processor that can be used to extract the javadoc from java source files.
+Since annotation processors cannot modify existing classes, it stores the javaodcs in a separate properties file, which is included in the jar file.
+These properties will also be consulted when trying to read or use the javadoc of a class or method object.
-4. `anno-docimal-generator` contains the main tool that reads the `@AnnoDoc` annotations and creates the stub files.
+5. `anno-docimal-generator` contains the main tool that reads the `@AnnoDoc` annotations and creates the stub files.
 It is meant to be included in the build process (and will eventually be packed as a gradle and/or maven plugin).

 # Usage